 Recommendations and requests for changes to the Harmonized must be submitted to IFPA and then reviewed by Calibration Committee for recommendation to Technical Working Group (TWG).
 The TWG will then consider these comments/proposals and make actionable updates as necessary.
 All changes to the Standards will be published as draft on the IFPA website with an open industry comment period.
 Without objection, the final Harmonized documents will become new versions with proper notification to all parties involved.
-IFPA will be initiating a new round of updates in 2022 and seeks individuals willing to service on the Technical Working Group.
+IFPA will be initiating a new round of updates in 2025 and will seek individuals willing to provide service on the Technical Working Group.

 WHAT IS THE PROCESS TO RESOLVE DISPUTES ON INTERPRETATION OF THE STANDARDS?

 First, the dispute should be brought to the organization conducting the audit for internal resolution.
 If the audit organization is unable to come to a resolution, the question may then be brought to the Calibration Committee.
 The committee will discuss the scenario in question and come to a consensus on how to interpret the standard in that situation.

 WHO MAKES UP THE TECHNICAL WORKING GROUP (TWG)?